ga-dc/coaching/README.md

 #Teaching Techniques
 ##I'm over here
-As time wraps up on your class activity/exercise, Provide a visual cue to indicate that it's time for the class to get together  Raise your hand and identify
+As your class activity/exercise wraps, provide a visual cue to indicate that it's time for the class to come together  Raise your hand and start saying "Everyone, let's come back together".
+There's no need to raise your voice.
+The goal is to get everyone's attention visually rather than audibly.
 ##Clap for Attention
 There are two variations of doing this.
 1) Clap your hands in a pattern in orer to get the students attention.
 Hopefully, students will respond by mimicking your pattern.
 Continue doing various patterns until all students have your attention.
 2)
 ##Gesture